Agents API Reference¶

 Bases: BaseAgentFactory

-Factory for creating peptide WAE-based sequence generation agents.
+Factory for creating peptide design agents.

 Key capabilities: - Encoding: Convert peptide sequences to 100-dimensional latent vectors - Decoding: Generate peptide sequences from latent vectors - Sampling: Generate novel peptides from Gaussian prior - Interpolation: Smooth transitions between peptides in latent space - Neighborhood exploration: Generate peptide analogs - GTM integration: Train GTMs on latent space, create activity landscapes - Activity landscapes: Use DBAASP data (specific to antimicrobial peptides)